k-vikingsson/WSTA_proj/report.md

 ### 4. Answer ranking

 In many occasions, the few answers ranked on the top are of same rank.
-The ranking rules in basic QA system doesn't
+The ranking rules in basic QA system doesn't handle answers of same rank very well.
+Basic ranking may prefer a wrong answer, this calls for a more specific ranking method.

 > - NER has significant room of improvement (only 24% identified in the correct (and retrieved) sentence, 29% in any retrieved sentence), among the failed cases:
 > 	- About 70% that can possibly be extracted